nguyen-vh/CPPChecker/README.md

 > [!NOTE]
-> If you want the server setup refer to the [server](https://github.com/nguyen-vh/CPPChecker/tree/main/server) directory.
+> If you want the server setup, refer to the [server](https://github.com/nguyen-vh/CPPChecker/tree/main/server) directory.

 <!-- USAGE -->